HurricaneJames/rex/README.md

 1. Create a directory for the tests in `app/assets/javascripts/components/__tests__`.

     Note that Rails generally puts tests in a `test/` or `spec/` directory.
-However, it is easier to put Jest tests in a `__tests__` directory closer to the actual components.
-Placing the tests here has one slight complication, sprocket's `//= require_tree` will include the tests as part of the build.
-This should not be an issue as the `components/` directory should not be part of any `//= require_tree` directive anyway, as that would break the CommonJS structure we use anyway.
+However, it is easier to put Jest tests in a `__tests__` directory under to the actual components.
+Otherwise, the test `require()` statements end up with lots of brittle, ugly `../../../app/assets/javascripts/components/[component]`s.

+    Placing the tests here has one slight complication though.
+Sprocket's `//= require_tree` will include the tests as part of the build.
+This should not be an issue as the `components/` directory should not be part of any `//= require_tree` directive anyway, as that would also break the CommonJS structure we use.

 2. Create a file `app/assets/components/javascripts/__tests__/preprocessor.js` to convert any JSX to JS (remember that browserify-rails does this via reactify when running via Rails).